kchezik/rTDataScrub/manuscript/ms.md

 \begin{figure}[h]
 \centering
 \includegraphics[width=3.25in]{../images/Map.png}
-	\caption{Water and air temperarature observation locations within the Thompson River watshed, nested within the Fraser River watershed (dark grey) in central British Columbia Canada (light grey).
+	\caption{Water and air temperarature observation locations within the Thompson River watershed, nested within the Fraser River watershed (dark grey) in central British Columbia Canada (light grey).
 Water temperature locations (red) were monitored between July 2014 and August 2017 concurrently with air temperature stations (blue) maintained by Enironment Canada.}
 \label{fig:6}
 \end{figure}

 *Model Priors & Known Quantities*

 Weakly informative priors were used for the transition state and global model parameters.
 We expect when temperature data are in a given state, they are more likely to remain in that state than transition to another state.
 Therefore, we applied beta priors with shape parameters $alpha$ = 10 and $beta$ = 2 for the probability of remaining in the current state and the inverse for the probability of transitioning between states.
-In the global model we expect mean annual temperatures between air and water to be positively correlated and water to be bound by zero, therefore we applied positive prior expectations on the slope ($\sim \mathcal{N}(0.1,0.5)$) and intercept ($\sim \mathcal{N}(1,.5)$) parameters of eq. $\ref{eq7}$.
-All variance parameters in the global and state models were given broad *student-t* distributions to allow for extreme outlier values while also constraining the parameters to predomintely reasonable values.
+In the global model we expect mean annual temperatures between air and water to be positively correlated and water to be bound by zero, therefore we applied positive prior expectations on the slope ($\sim \mathcal{N}(0.1,0.1)$) and intercept ($\sim \mathcal{N}(1,.5)$) parameters of eq. $\ref{eq7}$.
+All variance parameters in the global and state models were given broad *student t* distributions to allow for extreme outlier values while also constraining the parameters to predomintely reasonable values.

 Moderately informative priors and fixed values were applied to some parameters where more is known about their likely values.
 By extracting mean annual air temperatures and associated annual temperature range estimates from the climate tool ClimateBC [@Wang:2012], we were able to provide locally adjusted (e.g., elevation, latitude), normally distributed $\alpha_{a}$ and $A_{a}$ parameter estimates (known under simulation).
 Following the logic behind our global model (i.e., eq. $\ref{eq8}$), we used ClimateBC air parameter estimates to provide the mean water temperature $\alpha_{w}$ and amplitude $A_{w}$ parameters moderately strong priors ($\sigma$ = 5), unless mean annual air temperatures were below 0$\text{\textdegree}$C, then we defaulted to a value of 2$\text{\textdegree}$C. Due to our knowledge of seasonal cycles we estimated $\tau$ for the air and water state assuming peak mean temperature values occur near mid-July.
-By evenly distributing $\tau$ values ranging from 0 to 2 between July-15^th^ to the same date of the subsequent year, we used the date of our first temperature observation to generate a strong ($\sigma$ = 0.05) normally distributed prior.
+By evenly distributing $\tau$ values ranging from 0 to 2 between July-15^th^ to the same date of the subsequent year, we used the date of our first temperature observation to generate a strong ($\sigma$ = 0.02) normally distributed prior.

 We were able to directly calculated the parameter values in eq.$\ref{eq5}$ because temperature cycles occur at regular intervals.
 Each year typically contains 365 days with 366 in leap years.
 Thus our $\gamma$ value is typically some multiplication of 365 depending on the temperature sampling frequency.
 In this study, we averaged our temperature estimates to daily values so $\gamma$ equals 365 and each observation takes on an ordered $d$ value between 1 and $\gamma$.
 If we had hourly data, we would simply multiply 365 by 24 resulting in 8760 data points per year.